Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 )

-This approach is significantly faster and uses far fewer resources.
-The cookies typically remain valid for 15-30 minutes, depending on the site's Cloudflare configuration.
+This approach is 10-20x faster than routing every request through FlareSolverr.
+The cookies typically stay valid for 15-30 minutes, sometimes longer depending on the site's Cloudflare configuration.

 payload = {